45 Years Ago: Pink Floyd’s ‘Wall’ Tour Reinvents the Rock Concert

-The explosions that introduced "In the Flesh?," the opening number, set a curtain at the top of the arena on fire.
-By the time the band got to "Empty Spaces," ashes were falling onto the stage, and they stopped the show until the fire was extinguished.
+Explosions that introduced "In the Flesh?," their opening number, set a curtain at the top of the arena on fire.
+By the time Pink Floyd got to "Empty Spaces," ashes were falling onto the stage, and they stopped the show until the fire was extinguished.
 Fortunately, it was the only technical problem they encountered, because so much more could have gone wrong with what was the most elaborate concert tour ever staged at the time.

 It wasn’t even a tour in the traditional sense.
 Pink Floyd performed the album 31 times over the course of 16 months in only four cities: Los Angeles, New York, London (two stops) and Dortmund, West Germany.
 Its grandiosity was built into the concept from the very start by Roger Waters.

 One of those “very good people” was set designer Mark Fisher, who began working with Waters on the concept for the stage show during the recording of The Wall.
-His production involved 420 cardboard bricks that, over the course of the first half of the show, would create a wall measuring 31-feet high and 160-feet wide in front of the band.
+His production involved 420 cardboard bricks that, throughout the first half of the show, would create a wall measuring 31-feet high and 160-feet wide in front of the band.

-For the second half, animation provided by Gerald Scarfe, whose artwork was integral to the album’s design, would be projected onto the wall, which would come crashing down in the finale.
+Animation provided by Gerald Scarfe, whose artwork was integral to the album’s design, would be projected onto the wall for the second half – then the edifice would come crashing down in the finale.
 The idea of not being seen by the audience was unprecedented for a band, but Waters was adamant that it reflect the main character’s alienation from society.

 “I don't think anybody had any conception of what was going on in Roger’s mind,” sound crew chief Robbie Williams said, “and when we first heard that he wanted to build a this wall with the band performing behind it, we all said, ‘You’ve got to be fucking mad!’
 We thought the audience would storm the stage and that the poor guys at front of house were going to get killed.
 Fortunately, it didn’t turn out that way!”